sckaff/aurelio/README.md

-# Aurelio - Web-Based Turn-Based Pixel Art Game
+# aurelio

-Aurelio is a **single-player, web-based turn-based game** built with **TypeScript** and **Go**.
+Aurelio is a **single-player, web-based turn-based game** built with **TypeScript**.
 It features pixel art visuals and a simple but engaging gameplay experience.

-This project is designed to be part of my portfolio, showcasing my skills in full-stack development, with the **TypeScript** frontend and **Go** backend working together seamlessly.

 ## Features